http://www.halfpricesoft.com/product_ezcheck.asp

 About halfpricesoft.com

 Halfpricesoft.com is a leading provider of small business software, including payroll software, employee attendance tracking software, check printing software, W2 software, 1099 software, and ezACH deposit software.
-Today, software from Halfpricesoft.com is trusted by thousands of valuable customers and assists small business owners simplify their payroll processing and business management.
+Today Software from halfpricesoft.com is trusted by thousands of users and help small business owners simplify their payroll processing and business management.